IBM/storage-fusion/AI/quickstarts/fusion-gitops/docs/blogs/deploying-sample-app-with-external-secrets.md

 image: your-registry.example.com/your-namespace/chat-app:latest
 ```

-**What this demonstrates**: GitOps principle—all configuration is declarative and version-controlled.
+**What this demonstrates**: GitOps principle: all configuration is declarative and version-controlled.

 ### Step 3: Configure Application Settings